 Case studies may serve to illustrate the complex decision-making process, as clinicians strive to provide the most appropriate services to individuals who do not use spoken English in the home.

 Rosita is 3 years, 8 months old.
-She came to the United States from Mexico 6 months ago with her parents and 1-year-old brother.
+They came to the United States from Mexico 6 months ago with their parents and 1-year-old brother.
 Spanish is the language used at home.
-Five months ago, she enrolled in a Head Start preschool where only a few staff members speak Spanish.
+Five months ago, they enrolled in a Head Start preschool where only a few staff members speak Spanish.
 Many of the students also are native Spanish speakers.
-Three months after Rosita began preschool, her teacher referred her for a speech and language assessment.
+Three months after Rosita began preschool, their teacher referred them for a speech and language assessment.
 This is the first year that the SLP, who speaks only English, is providing services at this preschool.
-The SLP recently completed her clinical fellowship at a neighborhood school, and her mentor has moved out of state.
-The preschool director, also a monolingual English speaker, spent most of his long career at an elementary school where most students spoke only English.
-The SLP knows that she should not proceed without an interpreter.
+The SLP recently completed their clinical fellowship at a neighborhood school, and their mentor has moved out of state.
+The preschool director, also a monolingual English speaker, spent most of their long career at an elementary school where most students spoke only English.
+The SLP knows that they should not proceed without an interpreter.
 The school uses the teaching assistant, whose son attends the preschool, to assist with as-needed interpreting.
-The assistant is not a trained interpreter and is not comfortable with her own English skills.
-The SLP has taken her concerns to the director who, although sympathetic to the situation, is insistent that the SLP complete the evaluation.
+The assistant is not a trained interpreter and is not comfortable with their own English skills.
+The SLP has taken their concerns to the director who, although sympathetic to the situation, is insistent that the SLP complete the evaluation.